Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Dialogue Hallucination and Evaluation Benchmark

 \subsection{Adversarial Question Generator}

-To mimic real-world user-system interactions, \algname{} aims to generate \emph{image-related} and \emph{natural-sounding}, yet \emph{adversarial} dialogues, which makes it difficult to directly apply typical adversarial attack algorithms for LLMs that are usually single-modal or incomprehensive to humans.
-To this end, we incorporate an extra LMM into the black-box optimization of adversarial attack, as illustrated in Figure \ref{fig:adversarial_dialogue_generator}.
-In detail, \algname{} consists of two common components in adversarial attack; threat model and adversarial target.
+To mimic real-world user-system interactions, the adversarial dialogues should be \emph{image-related} and \emph{natural-sounding}, yet \emph{adversarial}.
+However, automatically generating such subtle dialogues in any context is very challenging, because LVLMs usually do not know when they hallucinate, which means it is difficult to obtain these adversarial dialogues by simply prompting\,\cite{gunjal2024detecting}.
+Therefore, as in Figure \ref{fig:adversarial_dialogue_generator}, we propose \algname{} that can automatically generate natural-sounding adversarial questions by adopting adversarial attack techniques with an extra LVLM.
+Overall, \algname{} consists of two common components in adversarial attack; (1) threat model and (2) adversarial target.